thanh-cao/ms1-backe-construction/README.md

 6. As a returning visitor, I want to quickly find contact information of the company.
 * The navigation bar has a visible contact button which quickly directs users to Contact Us section.
 * Contact buttons are placed throughout the website so that returning users can easily find contact form and/or contact information.

+### Further testing
+A large amount of testing was done to ensure functionalities of the website.
+* Navigation bar: all the links direct to its respective sections; indicators and scroll spy work as it should; navigation bar collapses at breakpoint and hamburger menu works properly.
+* Contact form: form cannot be submit without filling out the required fields; validation for email field; after all inputs are filled and valid, a success message appears at submission.
+* Responsive website: thorough reviewing the website on different devices using DevTool's to make everything works as it should be, also with landscape orientation on mobile.

 ### Known Bugs
 * The work gallery has some carousels which include images that are in portrait mode, which breaks the layout of the section when users scroll to those images.